erhepp/erhepp.github.io/_posts/2017-10-03-Get-USGS-ComCat-Data.md

+### Process for retrieving data using USGS ComCat API

 ## Work with a sample JSON for quake data in WA and OR

 Learn how to work with the USGS ComCat formats